OBiLab/NGSEvolBio/02-Project-02.md

 The Fastq files we will use here were extracted from a custom enrichment experiment.
 Agilent SureSelect was used to capture 26Mb of the human genome, and paired-end libraries were run on a HiSeq 2000 sequencer with 100bp read length (Hallast et al, 2015).

-`.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/fastq`
+`.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_2/fastq`

-Copy in your personal data directory the ones you will work with  using the shell command `cp` command
+Copy in your personal data directory the ones you will work with  using the shell  `cp` command

 ############################